kexiZeroing/kexiZeroing.github.io/src/blog/fetch-api-requests-cors.md

 }).then(res => res.text())
   .then(data => console.log("Done"));
 ```

+Note that this all falls down if the response has a `Content-Encoding`, because in that case the `Content-Length` represents the encoded size, but the chunks are decoded chunks.
+This means your downloaded value is likely to exceed the content length value.

 > Why need new ReadableStream?
 > 1. `response.body` is a locked stream once `.getReader()` is called.
 You can't use `.text()` / `.json()` / `.blob()` on response anymore.
 It is now exclusively controlled by that reader.